-Facebook Takes 'Emergency Measures,' Blacklists Trump Video Calling for Peaceful Dispersal
+Facebook Takes 'Emergency Measures,' Blacklists Trump Video, Blocks President's Account for 24 Hours

 Facebook has followed Twitter in removing a video posted by President Donald Trump, urging his supporters to peacefully return home and respect law enforcement following the storming of Capitol Hill in Washington D.C. earlier today.
+Mark Zuckerberg’s company has also blocked the President’s account for 24 hours, meaning he cannot post to the platform at all.

 Guy Rosen, Vice President of Integrity at Facebook, said that the tech giant was taking “emergency measures” following the incidents in the Capitol, accusing Trump’s video — which stressed the need for peace and deescalation — of contributing to ongoing violence.